Whispering Smith (TV series): Controversy and Conclusion

 After seven episodes of the series were filmed, co-star Guy Mitchell, a recording artist who portrayed detective George Romack, broke his shoulder in a fall from a horse.
 By the time he recovered, Murphy had a film commitment (Hell Bent for Leather, shot August 17 – September 11, 1959) and production had to be further postponed.
-Actor Sam Buffington, costarring as police chief John Richards, committed suicide at the age of twenty-eight, and had to be replaced.
+Actor Sam Buffington, costarring as police chief John Richards, committed suicide at the age of twenty-eight; the character was never replaced.
 Once scheduled, the series missed its intended debut date because of an NBC news special.
 After the premiere of Whispering Smith, the U.S. Senate Juvenile Delinquency subcommittee claimed that the series was excessively violent, and Murphy rushed to its defense.

 A hearing before the subcommittee made the front page of The New York Times on June 9, 1961.
 With the lights dimmed in their meeting room, members of the subcommittee watched the second episode, "The Grudge".
 They saw a story of bloody revenge that included the following: a fistfight, a mother horsewhipping her son, a claim of sexual assault (fabricated) in a hotel room, a story told of a man laughing after shooting another man six times in the stomach, a gunfight ending in injury, and the same mother, at the end, accidentally shooting and killing her daughter instead of the target (Smith/Murphy).
 The story was set in Denver, Colorado and when the lights came up Senator John A. Carroll of Colorado called the episode "a libel on Denver".
 An executive producer for Revue Studios defended the program before skeptical senators.
 The committee staff estimated that 2,500,000 children had watched "The Grudge".
 The program was soon discontinued, as Murphy himself lost interest in the project.

 Twenty Whispering Smith episodes aired through September 18, 1961, in the time slot following Tales of Wells Fargo.
 The remaining six segments were never broadcast on NBC.
 Whispering Smith aired at 9 p.m.
 Mondays opposite the CBS sitcom The Danny Thomas Show and the second half of the ABC modern detective series Surfside 6.

 The budget was $45,000 an episode.